parker-macdonald/arctos/docs/docs.md

   - a scheduling engine
   - a social media platform

 While there is limited functionality for these things, they are not the main design intent.
 The presence of profile photos and bios does not mean this is meant to be a web presence for you or your team.
-Likewise, dynamic scheduling, tags, references, breaks, and joins are powerful tools for creating a complex, efficient bracket & schedule, but you should be developing these externally - Arctos is meant to run tournaments, not do in-depth bracket analysis or solve massive mixed integer nonlinear programs to schedule your matches.
+Likewise, dynamic scheduling, tags, references, breaks, and joins are powerful tools for expressing a complex, efficient bracket & schedule, but you should be developing these externally - Arctos is meant to run tournaments, not do in-depth bracket analysis or solve massive mixed integer nonlinear programs to schedule your matches.

 ## Design Philosophy